 Illegible fonts can also handicap your law firm's SEO initiatives and impact your rankings on search engines if visitors are bouncing away shortly after landing on your site.

 While some fonts are hard to read at first glance, others might be more difficult to spot.
 Selecting a font because it seems unique can backfire if other people have a difficult time reading it.
 For example, fonts like Brush Script aren’t great because they’re difficult to read.

-Readability and accessibility are important for printed items, like business cards, letterhead, and brochures.
+Readability and accessibility are important for designing printed items, like business cards, law firm letterhead, and brochures.
 But both are important for online media where you often have a limited time window to make an impression — especially when there’s a small screen involved.

 Making a Professional Impression